 The hydromet process, developed by Thibault & Associates Inc. of Fredericton, an Adex consultant, involves leaching base metal sulphide concentrate containing approximately 4,500 ppm indium and recovering the indium and zinc through a series of solvent extraction and solution purification processes.
 Adex is considering patent applications with respect to certain aspects of this hydromet process technology.
 Indium production potential at Mount Pleasant is about 40 tonnes per year ("tpy") based on processing 850 tpd of mill feed.
 Adex is considering two commercial production scenarios for Mount Pleasant.
-Under the tin concentrate, indium and zinc metal production model, there is also potential to produce about 4,000 tonnes of zinc metal and 3,200 tonnes of tin concentrate per year from the North Zone ("NZ").
+Under the tin concentrate, indium and zinc metal production model, there is also potential to produce about 4,000 tonnes of zinc metal and 3,200 tonnes of tin concentrate per year from the NZ.
 Under the tin concentrate and zinc-indium concentrate production model, there is potential to produce about 8,500 tonnes of indium rich zinc concentrate and 3200 tonnes of tin concentrate from the NZ.

 Adex engaged SGS Lakefield to perform bench scale performance, locked cycle testing and pilot plant operations to produce tin concentrate and zinc-indium concentrates.
 The test program has been completed with the program running approximately 60 tonnes of NZ resource material through the pilot plant over an 120 hour period, the reporting of results is pending.
 Adex has also engaged Thibault & Associates Inc. of New Brunswick to continue development of a comprehensive flow sheet of its hydrometallurgical process for the production of zinc metal and indium sponge metal.
-This program includes extensive pilot plant test work with results expected by mid-summer 2010.
-These programs,, if positive, will lead directly to a definitive feasibility study ("DFS"), which will initially run concurrently with the final stages of the pilot plant programs.
-Positive results from the DFS as well as government regulatory approvals and project financing are expected to lead to a production decision before the end of 2010 or early 2011.
+This program includes extensive pilot plant test work with results expected by January 2011.
+These programs, if positive, will lead directly to a definitive feasibility study ("DFS"), which will initially run concurrently with the final stages of the pilot plant programs.
+Positive results from the DFS as well as government regulatory approvals and project financing are expected to lead to a production decision before the end of 2011 or early 2012.

 During the first quarter of 2010, the Company completed a Tailings Leachability and Wastewater Treatability Study involving a concept for the treatment of tailings and wastewater from both metallurgical and hydrometallurgical operations as defined by the PA.
-The study defines a water and tailings management concept for the North Zone based on sub-aerial disposal of tailings, multi-stage wastewater treatment and reclaim of water from the tailings polishing pond.
+The study defines a water and tailings management concept for the NZ based on sub-aerial disposal of tailings, multi-stage wastewater treatment and reclaim of water from the tailings polishing pond.
 Results of the test program indicate that the overall management concept is technically viable and provides measures to control and treat high concentrations of fluoride and heavy metals.

-The Company is actively seeking a combination of strategic partners, off-take sales partnerships for its products and other financing mechanisms to ready the NZ for a production decision.
 Pending the developments referred to above Adex expects to be positioned to construct an access decline and begin engineering and procurement of processing equipment by early 2011.
 Concentrator production is targeted for late 2011.